HappyZombies/4chan-nodejs/README.md

 -------------

 ### To-Do
-- [ ] Create the basics/core of 4chan.
+- [x] Create the basics/core of 4chan.
 - [ ] Add form validation to backend and frontend.
-- [ ] Add 4chan misc. features (this will be broken up to other tasks)
+- [ ] Add 4chan misc. features including: banning users, deleting threads/comments, admin interface and more (this will be broken up to other tasks)